As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 • Slight crusting

-What to do to help a dog suffering from gnat bites
+What to do to help your dog at home

-A shampoo like this is a good idea, to soothe the skin and remove surface yeast and bacteria.
+I recommend that my patients gently bathe the skin in an oatmeal wash, medicated wash or salt water.
+A shampoo like this one below is a good idea, to soothe the skin and remove surface yeast and bacteria.
 This makes infections less likely to set in.
-The oatmeal in this shampoo helps to calm any itchy or inflamed skin.
+The oatmeal in this shampoo helps to calm any itchy or inflamed skin:

 Vet's Best Allergy Itch Relief Dog Shampoo |...